-A lot of content can make it hard for your users to find what they're looking for.
+If you offer your users a lot of content, it can sometimes be difficult or time-consuming to find what they're looking for.
 That's why we developed the Userlane Search!
-Your users can now search through the content you create for them nice and easy.
+Your users can now quickly search content directly from the Userlane Assistant.

 The title of the guide (viewable in the Userlane Dashboard)